 This is a summary of the main results of this study.
-An independent, non-profit organization helped prepare this summary of the study results, which included feedback from patients.
+An independent, non-profit organization helped prepare this summary of the study results.

 We think it is important to share the results with the participants and the public.
 We hope this summary helps the participants understand their important role in medical research.